chitangchin/ChitangchinOld/README.md

  # About Me

- I have a passion for pair programming and building projects to bring a positive impact to people and developers around the world.
-I enjoy working with TypeScript, JavaScript, Test Driven Development, React, Next.js, and NoSQL.
-I recently spoke about AWS Serverless Architecture in a tech talk sponsored by Jeeny and Bractlet.

-I have experience with Cypress.io, GraphQL, Apache Kafka, Prometheus, Microsoft Azure, Google Cloud Platform, AWS Platform.

-I graduated with a Bachelors in Applied Mathematics and thoroughly enjoyed the classes I took.
+Graduated with a Bachelors in Applied Mathematics and thoroughly enjoyed the classes I took.
 On my free time, my hobbies are coming up with fun project ideas to develop to help the development community and my friends.

 ## Top Projects